flowkey/UIKit-cross-platform/docs/CONTRIBUTING.md

 ## Features

-To request a new feature, you can use [this template](https://github.com/flowkey/UIKit-cross-platform/issues/new?template=feature.md).
+To request a new feature [click here](https://github.com/flowkey/UIKit-cross-platform/issues/new?template=feature.md).

 To contribute features or API changes, it's best to start a discussion in an issue first, ideally with a proposal.
 This allows everyone to participate and ensures that no potential implementation work is in vain.